 5. Working Groups

-- From time to time, Working Groups or Sub-Groups may be set up to look at particular issues.
+- From time to time, Working Groups or Sub-Groups may be set up to look at with particular issues.
 These groups will report directly to the OARA and its Committee (usually at meetings).

 - Such Working Groups will be able to investigate, discuss and make recommendations, but unless authorised by the OARA, will not have the power to make decisions on behalf of the OARA.